 Fortunately, every drunk driving accident in Boston does not.
 Drunk driving accident victims who suffer minor injuries can typically recover their losses through their mandatory Massachusetts personal injury protection (PIP) policy, and you will want our help to file that claim with your insurance company.

 Damages may extend into the hundreds of thousands and millions when drunk driving accident victims suffer severe injuries, permanent disabilities, or death.
 These severe injuries often require the experience and finesse of a Boston drunk driving accident attorney to seek compensation commensurate with injuries.
-Examples of drunk driving accident injuries we handle for our clients include:
+Examples of drunk driving accident injuries we handle for our clients include the following.

 The impact of a traffic collision, including those involving drunk drivers, causes a jolt to a person's head, which can lead to a traumatic brain injury (TBI).
 Direct trauma to the head during a drunk driving accident can also lead to a TBI.
 For example, drivers and front-seat passengers risk hitting their heads on the steering column, dashboard, or windshield.